robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 Alissa P. Hacker and her girlfriend decided to have dinner at a very popular restaurant.
-Unfortunately, as it was to be expected, when they arrived there all of the tables were already taken.
+Unfortunately, as it was to be expected, when they arrived there all of the tables were already occupied.

 In some places, this would mean that they would either have to give up and choose somewhere else to eat, or wait in a long queue until they